fusion809/fusion809.github.io-old2/pages/projects/07-atom-installer.md

 ## Atom Installer
 My [`atom-installer`](https://github.com/fusion809/atom-installer) repository is for installing Atom on Linux.
-It supports for the following distribution:
+It supports the following distributions:

 {% capture list %}
 * Arch Linux